Most every week there is news of a company layoff. Layoffs are a curse on Corporate America.

 #1 The departing employees – definitely the hardest hit, including their families

 #2 The surviving employees – afraid they might be next, plus the stress of doing more work with less

 #3 The leadership team – must live with their decision that is affecting the lives of current employees, former employees and their family members

 When a layoff occurs, an employee is provided a short explanation, an envelope with important employment separation and benefit documents, an empty box, and time to clean out their desk and say good-bye to their friends/coworkers.
 The next moment the dazed employee is on the street, going home wondering what the future holds.

-Although I realize we live in a world of uncertainty where none of us are guaranteed anything, I do believe there is a cure for the curse of Corporate America.
-I am a firm believer in a No Lay-off Policy.
+I do believe there is a cure for the curse of Corporate America.
+I am a firm believer in a No Layoff Policy.

-With so much uncertainty in America’s economy, it would be good for employees to know that when they show up to work on Monday they won’t be carrying a box home with their personal belongings due to no fault of their own.
+With so much uncertainty in America’s economy, it would be good for employees to know that when they show up to work on Monday they won’t be carrying a box home packed with their personal belongings.

 A no layoff policy, however, requires an employer to follow five important guidelines: